Feature Atlas

 |---|---|---|---|---|

-before_tool_call hook | Intercept tool calls before execution (used by content-guard, network-guard) | Plugin API | 2026.2.1 | Reference |
+before_tool_call hook | Intercept tool calls before execution; supports async requireApproval to pause for user confirmation (used by content-guard, network-guard) | Plugin API | 2026.2.1 (requireApproval: 2026.3.28) | Reference |

-message_received hook | Intercept incoming channel messages (used by channel-guard) | Plugin API | — | Reference |
+message_received hook | Observe incoming channel messages as a fire-and-forget notification | Plugin API | — | Reference |

 llm_input hook | Intercept prompts before sending to model | Plugin API | 2026.2.16 | Reference |